jschmersal-cscc/special-topics-labs-ci/README.md

     1. Checkout _your_ repository
     1. Build the source code using a maven stage
         1. To use maven in a pipeline you need to have access to the `mvn` command, which is provided through a Tool Configuration in Jenkins.
 See [the snippet](#maven-pipeline-build-snippet) below for a sample snippet.
     1. Report the unit test results.
 See the [Jenkins tutorial](https://jenkins.io/doc/pipeline/tour/tests-and-artifacts/) on how to do this.
+Note that the tutorial shows two versions of the pipeline syntax.
+By default it shows the Declarative pipeline syntax (which uses `stages` and `post` syntax).
+However we're using the scripted syntax.
+There is a link to show the scripted syntax.
+Use that syntax (i.e. no `stages` or `post` keywords).
 1. To do so, you will need to:
     1. Change the [build_pipeline.groovy](docker/dsl/build_pipeline.groovy) to use your repository
     1. Modify your [Jenkinsfile](Jenkinsfile) appropriately.